juliocsrf/laravel-datatables-pagination/README.md

 # Laravel with DataTables pagination
-Basic exemple project in Laravel 8 using with DataTables and pagination with Server-Side Processing
+Basic exemple project in Laravel 8 using DataTables and pagination with Server-Side Processing

 ## Installing dependencies
 `composer install`